Nanorobotics: Nubots

 A nucleic acid robot (nubot) is an organic molecular machine at the nanoscale.
 DNA structure can provide means to assemble 2D and 3D nanomechanical devices.
 DNA based machines can be activated using small molecules, proteins and other molecules of DNA.
 Biological circuit gates based on DNA materials have been engineered as molecular machines to allow in-vitro drug delivery for targeted health problems.
 Such material based systems would work most closely to smart biomaterial drug system delivery, while not allowing precise in vivo teleoperation of such engineered prototypes.

 Surface-bound systems

-Several reports have demonstrated the attachment of synthetic molecular motors to surfaces.
+Several reports show the attachment of synthetic molecular motors to surfaces.
 These primitive nanomachines have been shown to undergo machine-like motions when confined to the surface of a macroscopic material.
 The surface anchored motors could potentially be used to move and position nanoscale materials on a surface in the manner of a conveyor belt.

 Positional nanoassembly

 Nanofactory Collaboration, founded by Robert Freitas and Ralph Merkle in 2000 and involving 23 researchers from 10 organizations and 4 countries, focuses on developing a practical research agenda specifically aimed at developing positionally-controlled diamond mechanosynthesis and a diamondoid nanofactory that would have the capability of building diamondoid medical nanorobots.